-However boring it may seem, the humble tuner remains one of the most essential tools for electric, acoustic and bass players - not only does it help you tune up your own instrument, it ensures you're in tune with the rest of the band, too.
+However boring it may seem, the humble tuner remains one of the most essential tools for electric guitar, acoustic guitar and bass guitar players - not only does it help you tune up your own instrument, it ensures you're in tune with the rest of the band, too.
 Still don't own one?
 Our pick of the best guitar tuners should help...

-Nowadays, there's a huge range on offer, from pedals models to options that clip on to your guitar's headstock.
-Elsewhere there are handheld as well as free and paid-for guitar tuner apps for your smartphone or tablet.
+Nowadays, there's a huge range on offer, from pedals to options that clip on to your guitar's headstock.
+Elsewhere there are handheld as well as free and paid-for guitar tuner apps for your smartphone or iPad.
 The most important thing to remember is that none of them will break the bank.